84 Charing Cross Road (film): Plot

 In 1971, New Yorker Helene Hanff is on an airplane heading for London.
 She is on a promotional tour for her book 84 Charing Cross Road which is about her 20-year correspondence with a secondhand bookshop specializing in out-of-print books.

-By the time she arrives in London, the book shop has permanently closed, but she still visits it.
+By the time Helene arrives in London, the book shop has permanently closed, but she still visits it.
 To the sound of hammering and a builder's radio, Hanff recalls the first letter she wrote to the shop in 1949.

-As a flashback, at a bookstore in 1949 in New York City, Hanff seeks obscure British literary classics and notices an advertisement in the Saturday Review of Literature placed by antiquarian booksellers Marks & Co, located at the titular address in London.
+As a flashback, at a bookstore in 1949 in New York City, Hanff seeks obscure British literary classics.
+Frustrated after entering yet a fourth book shop without the books she seeks, she buys a copy of the Saturday Review of Literature.
+In it, she finds an advertisement placed by antiquarian booksellers Marks & Co, located at the titular address in London.
 She contacts the shop, where chief buyer and manager Frank Doel fulfills her requests.

 Over time, a long-distance friendship develops between Hanff and Doel and also the other staff members; even Doel's wife corresponds with Hanff.
-In gratitude for their extraordinary service, Hanff begins sending small gifts: holiday packages and food parcels to compensate for post–war food shortages in Britain.
-Their correspondence includes discussions about topics as diverse as the sermons of John Donne, how to make Yorkshire pudding, the Brooklyn Dodgers and the coronation of Elizabeth II.
+In gratitude for their extraordinary service, Hanff begins sending small gifts: holiday packages and food parcels to compensate for post–war food shortages in Britain as she has learned from a British neighbour a way to send food from Denmark relatively inexpensively.

+Cecily sneaks off a private letter to Helene, although asks her not to let Frank know, as she senses he might consider it to be improper and that he views her as his private correspondent.
+She says they all speculate as to what she is like, so requests a photo.
+In this way, Helene gets some detail as what Frank is like, sweet but married.
+Helene likewise sends Cecily a private letter.
+A non college graduate, she lives in and works from a brownstone studio apartment, editing and writing scripts.